mikef80/mikef80/README.md

 # Hi, I'm Mike 👋

 I'm a Junior Fullstack Developer.
-I'm currently completing the Software Development bootcamp with [Northcoders](https://northcoders.com/our-courses/skills-bootcamp-in-software-development), due to finish in January 2024!
+I've recently completed a Software Development bootcamp with [Northcoders](https://northcoders.com/our-courses/skills-bootcamp-in-software-development) in January 2024!

 ## Projects

 As a part of bootcamp, I have created some portfolio projects to showcase my work.
 These will be expanded on completion of further projects:

 - I've created a News API using Node, Express and PostgreSQL.
-This backend will shortly be powering my frontend project!
 The repo can be found [here](https://github.com/mikef80/be-nc-news).
+- I've created a frontend React app to accompany my News API.
+The repo can be found [here](https://github.com/mikef80/fe-nc-news).
+- I've been a part of a 6-person team that created a React Native app, powered by a MongoDB backend.
+This was for our final project.
+The frontend repo can be found [here](https://github.com/mikef80/quotesnap-fe) and the backend repo can be foudn [here](https://github.com/mikef80/quotesnap-be).

 <br />